-Innovation can be defined as the process of devising solutions that address unmet customer needs.
-An innovation strategy is the systematic identification of unmet customer needs in a given market—and selection of which unmet needs to target for growth.
+Innovation is the process of devising solutions that address unmet customer needs.
+An innovation strategy is the systematic identification of unmet customer needs in a given market—and the selection of which unmet needs to target for growth.

 Jobs-to-be-Done offers the perfect lens to view innovation strategy because it allows you to uncover all of your customers’ unmet needs.

-A good innovation strategy lays out the most efficient path to growth.
+An effective innovation strategy lays out the most efficient growth path.
 It helps a product team prioritize unmet needs that, when addressed, will have the greatest impact on the largest customer population.

-For example, highly underserved needs across 100% of the customer population are prioritized ahead of outcomes that are moderately underserved across 50% of the population.
+Highly underserved needs across 100% of the customer population are prioritized ahead of outcomes that are moderately underserved across 50% of the population.
 This is one of the common innovation strategy examples around.

-This prioritization method helps product teams accelerate their value creation efforts—and to stay out in front of competitors.
+This prioritization method helps product teams accelerate their value-creation efforts and stay out of competitors.

-The innovation strategy also informs whether a product team is creating a single, platform-level product versus a product portfolio (several products targeted at different segments).
+The innovation strategy also informs whether a product team creates a single, platform-level product versus a product portfolio (several products targeted at different segments).

-If you’re creating a single, platform-level product, you are optimizing the product to address the top unmet needs of a single customer segment.
-When your objective is a product portfolio, you’re targeting specific offerings at different segments.
+If you're creating a single, platform-level product, you are optimizing the product to address the top unmet needs of a single customer segment.
+When your objective is a product portfolio, you target specific offerings at different segments.
 Each product is optimized to address the top unmet outcomes in each segment.

-With a strong innovation strategy, product teams know—with a high level of certainty—whether they should pursue disruptive, dominant, disruptive, discrete, or sustaining strategies.
-Knowing where to focus to create value, and which growth strategy to use puts product teams on the fast path to achieving product-market fit—with products that get a job done better.
+Knowing where to focus on creating value and which strategy to use puts product teams on the fast path to achieving product-market fit — with better products that get the job done.

 People buy products and services to get a job done.
 The first step to building a successful innovation strategy is defining your market around this job-to-be-done.